Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 The registration stanza is included in a C++ file that is compiled into a :term:`module`, a compiled library that is dynamically loadable by Phlex.

 The stanza is introduced by an *opener*—e.g. :cpp:`PHLEX_REGISTER_ALGORITHMS()`—followed by a *registration block*, a block of code between two curly braces that contains one or more *registration statements*.
-A registration statement is a programming statement that closely follows the equation described in :numref:`functional_programming:Higher-order functions supported by Phlex`:
+A registration statement is a programming statement that closely follows the equation described in :numref:`ch_preliminaries/functional_programming:Higher-order functions supported by Phlex`:

 .. math::